ava-labs/avalanche-docs/docs/subnets/create-a-evm-blockchain-on-subnet-with-avalanchejs.md

 Each blockchain has some genesis state when it’s created.
 Each VM defines the format and semantics of its genesis data.
 We will be using the default genesis data provided by `subnet-evm`.
-You can also find it inside the `networks/11111/` folder of the `subnet-evm` repo or simply copy and paste the following data inside the `genesis.json` file of the project folder.
+You can also find it inside the `networks/11111/` folder of the `subnet-evm` repository or simply copy and paste the following data inside the `genesis.json` file of the project folder.
 (Note that fields `airdropHash` and `airdropAmount` have been removed.)